 Located in a residential suburb of Birmingham, West Heath House specialises in the rehabilitation of people with an acquired brain injury and complex needs such as cognitive, physical and/or emotional difficulties, including physical and verbal aggression, impaired social functioning and disinhibited behaviour.

-At the Brain Injury Rehabilitation Trust (BIRT) we aim to guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
+At The Disabilities Trust we guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.

 Specialist rehabilitation is based on a neurobehavioural approach.
 All service users have an individually tailored rehabilitation programme and are involved in setting their personal goals.
-The programme may include educational and therapeutic sessions and support, personal, social and domestic skills, guided leisure time, behavioural management, community access and vocational support/training.
+The programme may include educational and therapeutic sessions and support, personal, social and domestic skills, guided leisure time, behavioural management and community access.
 Service users are actively involved in reviewing their progress against agreed outcomes.
 We actively promote the involvement of families in the rehabilitation process, and home leave is encouraged wherever possible.

 Take a look around